craighurt/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.1/keyvault/README.md

 This folder contains the script to store in [Azure KeyVault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis) the secrets necessary for [my-xm](../my-xm) and [my-xm-slot](../my-xm-slot) deployments.

-Secrets stored:
+Here are the Secrets stored:

-  * SitecoreLicense
+  * SitecoreLicense - the Sitecore License.xml file
-  * SqlServerLogin
+  * SqlServerLogin - the login to connect on the SQL Server
-  * SqlServerPassword
+  * SqlServerPassword - the password to connect on the SQL Server
-  * SitecoreAdminPassword
+  * SitecoreAdminPassword - the password of the Sitecore admin web console/area
-  * SitecoreXmCdMsDeployPackageUrl
+  * SitecoreXmCdMsDeployPackageUrl - The url of the Sitecore XM MSDeploy package (CD)
-  * SitecoreXmCmMsDeployPackageUrl
+  * SitecoreXmCmMsDeployPackageUrl - The url of the Sitecore XM MSDeploy package (CM)

 You could use [this script](./deploy-keyvault.ps1) and adapt it for your own deployments.